Tuminha/NHANES-Periodontitis-Machine-Learning-Project/docs/publication/ARTICLE_DRAFT.md

 | **Decreasing (-1)** | hdl | Higher HDL → reduced risk |
 | **Unconstrained (0)** | All categorical, binary, and missingness indicators | Allow model flexibility |

-We optimized hyperparameters with Optuna (100 trials per model) in 5-fold stratified CV.
+**Model selection.** Hyperparameters were tuned with Optuna over 100 trials per model in 5-fold stratified CV.
+The primary objective for selection was AUROC on out-of-fold validation; early stopping used validation log-loss.
 Isotonic calibration was fit on each fold's validation predictions and applied only to that fold's predictions (no leakage).

 ### 2.7 Missing Data Handling